simonsejse/thecodingsorcerer/docs/fsharp/datastructures/differencelist.md

 Here's an example of why.
 Suppose we were given the task of creating a queue system for Facebook in which it places the newly added elements at the end of the queue.
 We'll just pretend that Facebook has around 10^9th elements that already gets stored in our queue.

-A data structure with O(n) complexity is then implemented.
-Let's make a perhaps unrealistic assumption that our computer can handle 100000 operations per minute.
+A data structure with $$O(n)$$ complexity is then implemented.
+Let's make a perhaps unrealistic assumption that our computer can handle $$100000$$ operations per minute.

 Now we divide the amount of operations our steps in total with operations per minute, and we get the amount of time it'd take in minutes.
-So assuming it had a O(n) time complexity, and O($$10^9$$) we essentially divide the two 10^9/10000 and to get the total time in days we know that there are a total of 60*24 minutes in a day so we also divide the result by that, and we get 69 days in total it would take to compute this.
+So assuming it had a $$O(n)$$ time complexity, and $$O(10^9)$$ we essentially divide the two $$\frac{10^9}{10000}$$ and to get the total time in days we know that there are a total of $$60 \cdot 24$$ minutes in a day so we also divide the result by that, and we get $$69$$ days in total it would take to compute this.
 Hence, not a good practice to use the concatenation operator when we're dealing with lists that are of large sizes.
 Look in \eqref{eq:calculatingTimeExample} for clarity.

 And I can't specify the importance of how much it actually depends on the hardware of the machine.
 This is only an example of a computer that can handle 10000 steps/operations per minute.
 {: .warning }